 - Ensure that departmental staff, students and volunteers who work with children and Adults at Risk are familiar with departmental and University safeguarding procedures to report and escalate safeguarding related concerns.

 (c) Responsibilities of Individual Members of the University Community

 In line with the University’s Principles we all have a duty to ensure that we treat everyone with respect, we should therefore report any concerns that we may have that children or Adults at Risk are being abused or mistreated and that children and Adults at Risk who engage with our staff, students and volunteers in the course of our work and University led activities, do so in a safe and supportive environment.

 Individual members of the University Community must:

 - Ensure that children and Adults at Risk are treated with respect and supported whenever they engage in University led activity.

-- Undertake appropriate training as detailed in the accompanying documents before engaging in any University-led activity involving children or Adults at Risk.
+- Undertake appropriate training before engaging in any University-led activity involving children or Adults at Risk.